kai-niemi/pestcontrol/README.md

 - Toxiproxy (optional)
   - https://github.com/Shopify/toxiproxy
 - Depending on cluster configuration, you can either use:
-  - A single-host, local environment
+  - A CockroachDB cloud cluster.
-  - A CockroachDB cloud cluster
+  - A local environment with one machine/instance for all nodes.
-  - A provisioned self-hosted environment with one machine for each node.
+  - A network environment with one machine/instance per node.

-See [deploy](deploy) for `roachprod` deployments (mainly targeting CRL internal use).
+    - See [deploy](deploy) for `roachprod` deployments (mainly targeting CRL internal use).

 ## Install the JDK